 So without the support of Qur'an, we can not take any scriptural Proof as truth.

 "But Bro, there is a lot of contradictions within Quran which one may find in the net."

-Yah, and this is the challenge for you, you are consider knowledgeable or may say you have scriptural knowledge only if you find answers or may say, able to answer all those contradictions- logically, scientifically or scriptually or any acceptable method.
+Yeah, and this is the challenge for you, you consider knowledgeable or may say you have scriptural knowledge only if you find answers or may say, able to answer all those contradictions- logically, scientifically or scripturally or any acceptable method.